 Villanova’s faculty will evaluate your performance based on exam grades as well as assignments, case studies and/or presentations that vary by class.
 All exams and projects will be completed and submitted online.

-When you enroll in each course, you can order all of your course materials – including textbook(s), student guide and CD-ROMs – through University Alliance and have them shipped directly to your address of record.
+When you enroll in each course, you can order all of your course materials such as textbook(s) through University Alliance and have them shipped directly to your address of record.
 If you have any questions, your program representative will be able to assist you with your order.

 Villanova University’s online graduate courses can be accessed by a personal computer with a current Windows® or Mac operating system, Internet access and a web browser.
 Please click here to view the minimum system requirements and download any required software that is not currently installed on your PC.